duckmayr/ends-against-the-middle/README.md

 using RStudio should not be required to reproduce our results; you may instead run the included R scripts (for example) via the command line `Rscript` tool.

+We used a machine with a CPU with 12 logical cores (6 physical cores with hyperthreading) and 64 GB of RAM (as well as a 64 GB swap file).
+On such a machine, reproducing all results takes approximately 21 days, or 3 weeks;
+approximately 7 days can be shaved off this time if you avoid running the software comparison for Appendix C.3 which occurs in the file `code/10-software-comparison.R`.

 ## Instruction

 To reproduce our results: